Why You Should Consider Offshore Manufacturing

 Outsourcing allows companies to strictly focus on sales and marketing, while entrusting a specialized third-party firm to take control over production, quality control and all the administration.
 Some companies use a hybrid model by outsourcing only part of the operation but remaining in control of certain aspects.
 For instance, a business may outsource their recruiting operations to a third-party vendor so that they can focus on producing the highest quality, most innovative product possible without having to worry about finding qualified personnel to backfill vacancies.
-In other cases, companies may choose to outsource 100% of their administration, including Human Resources, Accounting, Import/Export and Environmental Health & Safety, as well as government compliance, so they can focus on production and quality control.
+In other cases, companies may choose to outsource 100% of their administration, including Accounting, Import/Export, Environmental Health & Safety, Human Resource Services in Mexico, as well as government compliance, so they can focus on production and quality control.
 This is a quite common structure in Mexico under the IMMEX (maquiladora) program, for example.

 The question then becomes, does outsourcing save money?
 The simple answer is yes.
 Outsourcing is often a successful method by which a business can accomplish the same task for less money, which results in cost savings.
 It is important to keep in mind that though outsourcing carries a cost savings, it does not mean that the quality of the final product will diminish in any way.
 Outsourcing can increase efficiency by entrusting business and or manufacturing processes to third-party vendors that specialize in a specific area of the operations.
 Outsourcing allows business to focus on the core areas of their business and improve their brand by freeing up time, energy and resources.

 Which Country is Best for Offshoring Manufacturing Operations?